EMPAT94/Notes/README.md

 sudo pacman -S yay
 ```

-where pacman is the default package manager, yay is aur helper wrapped around pacman
+where pacman is the default package manager, yay is aur helper wrapped around pacman.
+Here is the link : https://aur.archlinux.org/packages/yay

 ## Print Help